Xuanzang: Kingdoms of Sravasti Kushinagara, Baranasi, Nepala

 In Fascicle 6 of the travelogue manuscript, Xuanzang focuses on some of the holiest sites in Buddhism.
 He begins with Shravasti (present-day northeastern Uttar Pradesh), describing it to be a country of over six thousand li in circuit.
 The capital city is desolate, states Xuanzang, though some residents still live here.
-There are over hundred monasteries in its capital city, many dilapidated, where monks study Hinayana Buddhism.
-The country has hundred deva temples.
+There are over a hundred monasteries in its capital city, many dilapidated, where monks study Hinayana Buddhism.
+The country has a hundred deva temples.
 He saw the decaying remains of Prasenajit's palace, then to its east the Great Dhamma Hall stupa, another stupa and a temple for the maternal aunt of the Buddha.
 Next to these, states Xuanzang, is the great stupa of Angulimala.
 About five li (~2 kilometers in 7th century) south of the city is the Jetavana garden with two 70 feet high pillars standing, but the monastery there is in ruins.
 One pillar has a wheel carved at its top, the other a bull.
 Xuanzang saw all the monuments associated with the Shravasti legends with the Buddha, though many of these were in dilapidated condition.
 He also saw a Buddhist temple 60 feet high with a seated Buddha image, and a deva temple about the same size as the Buddha temple, both in good condition.
 Over sixty li to the northwest of Shravasti capital, he saw a series of stupas built by Ashoka for Kashyapa Buddha, one who lived for "twenty thousand" years, states Xuanzang.

 Xuanzang visited Sravasti site (above), the place where the Buddha spent most of his time after enlightenment.

 From Shravasti, Xuanzang travelled southeast to the country of Kapilavastu.
 This country has no ruler, he states, and every city has its own lord.
 Well over a thousand monasteries were in this region, but most are dilapidated.
 Some three thousand monks continue to study Hinayana Buddhism in many of these monasteries.
 This country has two deva temples.
 He also describes a Buddhist temple with painting of a prince riding on a white horse, as well many Buddhist monuments and legends about the Buddha's early life in this region, as well as those of the Shakya clan.

 After Kapilavastu, he went eastward to the country of Ramagrama (Rama).
 The region is sparsely populated, the towns and villages in a dilapidated condition.
 He mentions a stupa where a snake-dragon comes out of the pond to circumambulate it, as well as elephants pick flowers and come to scatter on this stupa, according to Xuanzang.
 There is a monastery near this special stupa, where monks study Hinayana.
 Some hundred li to the east is another colossal stupa in good condition, one built by Ashoka.
 Past this forest is the country of Kushinagara, where towns and villages are deserted and in a dilapidated condition.
 He describes a large brick temple with reclining Buddha.
 He describes many monuments and sites he was able to see where numerous legends of the Buddha played out, including the site where he was cremated.